vlkv/pod_desktop/README.md

 # pod_desktop
-Bash script for automatic desktop wallpaper change using Picture Of the Day (National Geographic or NASA)
+Bash script for automatic desktop wallpaper change using Picture Of the Day (POD) National Geographic or NASA

 ## HOWTO use it